Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A Generators-and-Relations description: Notation, statements and corollaries

-\begin{proof} The existence of the $b_{i,j}$s and their basic property \eqref{bsms} are proved in \cite[Lemma 5.7]{karshon}; we include the proof here for completeness.
-To prove it and to verify items (a), (b) and (c), we apply straight forward induction arguments.
+\begin{proof} The existence of integers $b_{i,j}$s that satisfy the basic property \eqref{bsms} is proved in \cite[Lemma 5.7]{karshon}; we include the proof here for completeness.
+To prove that we can set the $b_{i,j}$s such that \eqref{bsms}, \eqref{bsf1}, \eqref{bsf2} hold, and verify items (a), (b) and (c), we apply straight forward induction arguments.

 {\textsc{Base Case: The minimal models.}}